RyanHallgarth/earthbnb/server/api.docs.md

 [ Base URL: https://cit41200-u4-earthbnb.uc.r.appspot.com/api/v1 ]

-Following the base you URL, you should recieve the following response:
+Following the base you URL, you should receive the following response:

 ```json
 {